 With the support of local rural health professionals, RDWA aims to complement the rural exposure provided by the universities through clinical skills events and an observational attachment with the Royal Flying Doctor Service.

-The Student Program at the RDWA Annual Conference and the Be Greater Than Average: Rural GP Career Evening provide you with an opportunity to learn more about rural health careers and to hear from health leaders in their community.
+The Student Program at the RDWA Annual Conference and the Rural GP Career Evening provide you with an opportunity to learn more about rural health careers and to hear from health leaders in their community.